Our commitment to sustainable finance

-Our commitment to corporate social responsibility (CSR) also extends to the financing of our operations.
+Our commitment to sustainable investment also extends to the financing of our operations.

 Our industry-leading approach to sustainable finance incorporates environmental, social and governance (ESG) factors into a number of our transactions.
 These innovative tools make it possible to finance our activities in a way that is true to our corporate vision of having a meaningful and sustainable impact on our communities.

-This approach allows us to align our financing activities with our CSR priorities, broaden our pool of investors and drive innovation forward within the real estate industry.
+This approach also allows us to broaden our pool of investors and drive innovation forward within the real estate industry.

-Over the past three years, we have deployed more than $10 billion in sustainable financing through a wide range of instruments.
+During 2017, we have deployed more than $14 billion in sustainable financing through a wide range of instruments.
 We will strive to build further on these efforts in the years to come, working in close collaboration with our partners.

 Sustainability-linked loans and credit facilities

-Since 2019, sustainable financing has made it possible to align, in some instances, the cost of our loans and credit facilities with our ESG performance (sustainability-linked loans).
+Since 2019, sustainable financing has made it possible to align, in some instances, the cost of our loans and credit facilities with our sustainable performance (sustainability-linked loans).

-We have entered into a €250 million sustainability-linked margin loan with our financial partners.
-In the fall 2021, we continued our commitments and indexed C$8.5 billion of corporate financing to our ESG performance.
+We have entered, in 2019, into a €250 million sustainability-linked margin loan with our financial partners.
+Since the fall 2021, we continued our commitments and indexed C$ 10 billion of corporate financing to our sustainable performance.

-To measure our ESG performance, we selected three key performance indicators (KPIs): greenhouse gas emissions; low-carbon investments and improvement of our GRESB score.
+To measure our sustainable performance, we selected three key performance indicators (KPIs): the carbon intensity of our portfolio; our low-carbon investments and evolution of our GRESB score.

 For each KPI, we have defined annual targets over a period of 5 years.
-These targets allow us to achieve the objectives of our new “net zero carbon” strategy and improve our GRESB score.
+These targets contribute to the objectives of our new “net zero carbon” strategy and improve our sustainable performance.

-Our GRESB‘s Score is based to the results of the Global ESG Benchmark for Real Assets (GRESB), which measures ESG performance by assigning quantifiable results to portfolios so businesses can compare themselves with competitors in their industry.
+Our GRESB‘s Score is based to the results of the Global ESG Benchmark for Real Assets (GRESB), which measures sustainable performance by assigning quantifiable results to portfolios so businesses can compare themselves with peers in their industry.
 Ivanhoé Cambridge was one of the first real estate companies to comply with GRESB standards.
-We leveraged this involvement to expand our CSR efforts overt the years and better gauge how to improve our performance.
+We leveraged this involvement to expand our CSR efforts over the years and better gauge how to improve our performance.